heroku/gpgenv/README.md

 # Gpgenv

 ## Wat?
-Gpgenv is similar to [envdir](http://cr.yp.to/daemontools/envdir.html), but it lets you use gpg-encrypted files.
-This is very useful if you want to store sensitive credentials on your machine, but you want to keep them encrypted.
+Gpgenv is similar to [envdir](http://cr.yp.to/daemontools/envdir.html) and [dotenv](https://github.com/bkeepers/dotenv), but it lets you use gpg-encrypted files.
+This is useful if you want to store sensitive credentials on your machine, but you want to keep them encrypted.

 ## Why?
 As an admin, I am guilty of occasionally storing sensitive credentials on disk.
 Personal experience leads me to believe that this is extremely common.
 Your .netrc file probably contains all sorts of sensitive data, and even if you use a gpg-encrypted .netrc file, many tools simply don't understand gpg.
-Storing this stuff in plaintext is dangerous - but you do it anyway because the alternatives are just too painful.
+Storing this stuff in plaintext is dangerous, but you do it anyway because the alternatives are just too painful.

 I love [pass](http://www.passwordstore.org/), because it makes it easy to store passwords encrypted.
 But it doesn't make it easy to *use* them in any capacity other than copy-and-pasting them.
 I wrote `gpgenv` to bridge that gap: Easily edit gpg-encrypted files, easily